CAS Release Process

 Finalizing the Release

-You should also switch back to the main development branch (i.e. master) and follow these steps:
+You should now switch back to the main development branch (i.e. master) and follow these steps:

 • In the project’s gradle.properties, change the project version to the next development version (i.e. 5.0.0-SNAPSHOT).